django-cms/djangocms-text-ckeditor/README.rst

 Adding plugins to the "CMS Plugins" dropdown
 --------------------------------------------

-If you have created a plugin that you want to use inside texts you can make them appear in the dropdown by making them `text_enabled`.
-This means that you assign the property `text_enabled` of a plugin to `True`, the default value is `False`.
+If you have created a plugin that you want to use within Text plugins you can make them appear in the dropdown by making them `text_enabled`.
+This means that you assign the property ``text_enabled`` of a plugin to ``True``, the default value is `False`.
 Here is a very simple implementation::

     class MyTextPlugin(TextPlugin):
-        name = _(u"My text plugin")
+        name = "My text plugin"
         model = MyTextModel
         text_enabled = True

-When the plugin is picked up, it will be available in the "CMS Plugins" dropdown, which you can find in the editor.
+When the plugin is picked up, it will be available in the *CMS Plugins* dropdown, which you can find in the editor.
 This makes it very easy for users to insert special content in a user-friendly Text block, which they are familiair with.

 The plugin will even be previewed in the text editor. **Pro-tip**: make sure your plugin provides its own `icon_alt` method.